vshotarov/lamya/README.md

 # Todos
 - add support for codehilite and pygment arguments exposed to the user
-- add the method of running the builder using a Config object in the docs
-- move `__main__ ` functions into a `cli.py` that can then be imported by user's custom build scripts
 - make a demo website for the default theme
 - add install instructions after this is deployed
 - add rss